Etc: google marketing mobile marketing watch mobile phone qr code tech crunch

 I think the true benefits of having those QR Codes placed on the door of your restaurant/store are

-- To convince the potential customers to use your business by exposing them to positive reviews and ratings.
+To convince the potential customers to use your business by exposing them to positive reviews and ratings.
+This is why Google only sent the window decals to their top listings, businesses having negative reviews might not be so keen.

-This is why Google only sent the window decals to their top listings, businesses having negative reviews might not be so keen. - To increase the possibility of those (potential) customers revisiting your business by providing them with the address, map, and contact details.
+To increase the possibility of those (potential) customers revisiting your business by providing them with the address, map, and contact details.
+This replaces the traditional role of business cards.

 Both points are nothing new, they already exist all along with print media (brochures, business cards) and human interaction (conversation, words of mouth).
 Brochures and business cards will eventually run out and there’s a limit to the number of people you can reach by talking directly to the person.
 So you move those content online, in this case as a Google business listing.
 And what is the easiest way to link you and those online content?
 QR Code!
 QR Code is the simplest mechanism to retrieve those content (point and click) and to keep the content with you (as a url bookmark on your mobile phone).